dmitryrotay/haskell-raytracer/README.md

 `Matrix` module looks okay-ish.
 Glanced into the monads world when decided that `multiply` and `inverse` operations must return `Either`.
 As a result, testing got more interesting as I had to use `do` notation or `>>=` when applying transformations.
 I do not think what I am doing with them currently is idiomatic, will try to improve it along the way.

 Nothing special in the `Transform` module although chaining transformations which can fail was interesting.
-Same as the above I will most likely revisit it later.
+Same as the above, I will most likely revisit it later.

 ### Image Samples